[ Updated August 11, 2020 ]

 When I was posting about bowls on Instagram, I got sooo many messages raving about this Enhanced Pet Bowl.
 It’s made for french bulldog problems like this.
 Sturdy grip on the bottom, large area for their face to move around and at an angle.
 Some food still spilled over the top—Fira tends to push up the food to the back of the bowl causing it to go over.
 It still wasn’t the winner though.

 I originally got this Duo Collapsible Dog Bowl for traveling but ended up using it as Fira’s dog bowl for awhile!
 What I love about it is its size (pretty roomy), grip (silicone stays on the floor + doesn’t move around), easy to clean and has that tray for fall-out.
-Not sure how but it ended up ripping and we had to throw it out.
+Not sure how but it ended up ripping, so we had to throw it out.

 -- Where's The Frenchie is a participant in the Amazon Services LLC Associates Program and incorporates affiliate links.